maxi-adan/maxi-web-components-angular-18/README.md

 ---

 <div align="center">
-  Made with ❤️ using Angular and Maxi Web Components
+  Made with ❤️ using Angular and Maxi Angular Components
 </div>